Jurors at trial in Daunte Wright slaying go under microscope

-MINNEAPOLIS — When attorneys sift through potential jurors for the trial of a suburban Minneapolis police officer who says she meant to use her Taser instead of her gun when she killed Daunte Wright, they'll take a hard look at their attitudes toward policing, protests, and the Black Lives Matter and Blue Lives Matter movements.
+MINNEAPOLIS — When attorneys begin sifting through potential jurors on Tuesday in the trial of a suburban Minneapolis police officer who says she meant to use her Taser instead of her gun when she killed Daunte Wright, they'll take a hard look at their attitudes toward policing, protests, and the Black Lives Matter and Blue Lives Matter movements.

-Jury selection starts Tuesday in former Brooklyn Center Officer Kim Potter's manslaughter trial.
-The pool has already responded to questionnaires similar to those used this year in Derek Chauvin's murder trial for the killing of George Floyd.
-Roughly 200 potential jurors were asked to provide extensive information on what they already know about the Potter case and whether they have positive or negative impressions about her and Wright.
+The prospective jurors in former Brooklyn Center Officer Kim Potter's manslaughter trial have already responded to questionnaires similar to those used this year in Derek Chauvin's murder trial for the killing of George Floyd.
+Roughly 200 people were asked to provide extensive information on what they already know about the Potter case and whether they have positive or negative impressions about her and Wright.

-Potter shot Wright as he tried to drive away from a traffic stop on April 11 — a time when Chauvin's trial was taking place and tensions were already high in the Minneapolis-St. Paul area.
+Potter shot Wright as he tried to drive away from a traffic stop on April 11 — a time when Chauvin's trial had begun and tensions were already high in the Minneapolis area.
 Wright's death sparked several nights of protests in Brooklyn Center, which revived painful memories of the sometimes violent unrest that erupted after Floyd's death in May 2020.

 Potential jurors were asked whether they or anyone close to them participated "in any of the demonstrations or marches related to policing that took place in the Twin Cities area in the last two years."
 If they participated, they were asked whether they carried a sign and what it said.
 They were asked if they or anyone they know were injured or suffered property damage in any of those protests.